TheGreatMisconception/RecordFreeNetworkIPTV/README.md

 ## Movies

-You just need the exact name of the Movie / Show.
+You just need the exact name of the Movie / TV-Show.
 The Config does not need to be written case sensitive.

 Example Config: